home knives how to throw online-shop books/videos links contact

 Knife throwing games

 Over the years, it gets boring to throw alone, so you find other knife throwers.
 But after some time, it gets dull only taking turns in throwing at the target.
-That is why we collect ideas on this page how to spice the throwing sessions up.
+That is why we collect game ideas on this page how to spice the throwing sessions up.
 All suggestions are welcome!

 Numbered target